matteo-dunnhofer/vot-kd-rl/README.md

 python run_test.py --tracker TRAS --dataset OTB2015
 ```

-For TRAST and TRASFUST trackers you either need to:
+For the TRAST, TRASFUST, and A3CTD trackers you either need to:
-	* provide the implementation of "teacher" trackers according to the [GOT-10k toolkit]() tracker definition, and initialize them in lines of the ```track/Trackers.py``` file.
+	* provide the implementation of "teacher" trackers according to the [GOT-10k toolkit](https://github.com/got-10k/toolkit) tracker class definition, and initialize them in lines [103](https://github.com/dontfollowmeimcrazy/vot-kd-rl/blob/1210631b0d1d5977cf8f0c872a47aff3041eef21/track/Trackers.py#L103)  and [232](https://github.com/dontfollowmeimcrazy/vot-kd-rl/blob/1210631b0d1d5977cf8f0c872a47aff3041eef21/track/Trackers.py#L232) of the ```track/Trackers.py``` file.
-	* use the precomputed results of the "teacher" trackers
+	* use the precomputed results of the "teacher" trackers.
+In this case, you have to specify the variable ```TRACKER_RESULTS_PATH``` which should point to a folder named after the tracker's name and containing the raw results as a single ```*.txt``` file for every sequence.
+Some examples are given in the folder ```trackers/results/*``` for the ECO, MDNet, and SiamFC trackers.

 ## Training
 Training code will be released soon!